 The role of HEREs in the ongoing reforms of higher education system is obvious.
 HERE members are actively involved in all significant changes and developments in QA system, scientific challenges and reforms of the education system of the country.
 HERE involvement in QA reform processes at national level was manifested not only in a membership of accreditation board or involvement in the pool of experts, but also resulted in significant changes of new standards of authorization (presented in December 2016 officially) and accreditation.
 National accreditation agency (NCEQE) always includes HEREs in working groups and considers their recommendations – main design of new standards, as well as most newly introduced and approved paragraphs have been based on recommendations developed by HEREs, including: Improvement of recognition of international mobility; Enhancing internationalization of QA; Introduction of anti-plagiarism procedures (prevention, detection and reaction on plagiarism) in institutional regulatory documents.

-In 2017 several HEREs were engaged in piloting authorization and accreditation processes as local experts working side by side with international peers.
+In 2017 several HEREs were engaged in piloting authorization and accreditation processes and in 2018 have participated in the first round of external QA, implemented in accordance with international standards, as local experts working side by side with international peers.

 HERE contribution to HE reforms is not limited to QA system developments.
 HEREs are also working in other fields such as: